Small and Middle Powers on the Geopolitical Stage

 Conferences and Workshops

-James C. O’Brien is Europe’s Futures Visiting Fellow at IWM.
+James C. O’Brien is Europe’s Futures Visiting Fellow at the IWM.
 He served as Assistant Secretary of State for European and Eurasian Affairs until January 2025.
 Previously held positions include heading the Office of Sanctions Coordination, and in the Obama Administration he was special envoy for hostage affairs.
 As career official at the State Department from 1989 to 2001, he was senior adviser to US Permanent Representative to the UN and Secretary of State Madeline Albright and presidential envoy for the Balkans; in addition, he served in the Office of the Secretary for Policy Planning as well as in the Office of the Legal Adviser.

 Partnership